kyma-project/kyma/docs/application-connector/docs/015-api-metadata-service.md

 type: API
 ---

-See [this file](assets/metadataapi.yaml) for the Metadata Service API specification.

 You can get the API specification of the Metadata Service for a given version of the service using this command:
 ```
 curl https://gateway.{CLUSTER_DOMAIN}/{RE_NAME}/v1/metadata/api.yaml